 10 Signs You Need to Upgrade Your TV

-Woman flipping through channels on static-covered TV screen Finally!
+Finally!
 You come home, put your feet up, and reach for the remote.
 You’ve been waiting for this moment all day.
-Whether you’re catching up on your weekly show, cheering on your favorite sports team, or hosting the best movie night ever — TV time is something we all look forward to.
-But a TV that’s not working can put a damper on everything.
-Watch for signs it’s time for a new TV and find out how to upgrade your TV on a budget.
-Watch for these signs your TV is going out, and learn how to upgrade your TV on a budget.
+Whether you’re catching up on your weekly show or cheering on your favorite sports team — TV time is something many of us look forward to.
+But a TV that’s not working can put a damper on your evening relaxation.

-These days, streaming services are central to entertainment.
 Do you find yourself relying on your laptop or tablet for binge-watching?
-Does your current screen make your new game console’s graphics look like a bundle of pixels?
+Does your current screen make your gaming console’s graphics look like a bundle of pixels?
 If so, you’re missing out on the wonders of 4K UHD smart TVs!

-Smart TV WiFi capabilities allow you to stream your favorite shows and movies without relying on a laptop or another device.
+Smart TV wifi capabilities allow you to stream your favorite shows and movies with ease.
 They’re also more compatible with necessary software updates to deliver your favorite content.
 If your current TV screen isn’t letting you enjoy your entertainment options to their full potential, it’s a good time for a change.
-After all, why pay for top-of-the-line gaming systems if you can’t take advantage of them?
+After all, why pay for top-of-the-line gaming systems or streaming services if you can’t take advantage of them?

 The TV is on, but the picture doesn’t look right.
 One side of the screen is faded.
 You try to look past the blemish and focus on the movie in front of you, but it only takes a few minutes to identify the real villain in this story: the faded quarter of your TV screen!

 How do you know if your TV is going out?
-There’s no clearer answer than faded spots on your TV screen.
-Sadly, this issue is not uncommon.
-What’s more, fading may be accompanied or followed by more significant problems, such as your screen fading to black just minutes (or seconds) after turning on the TV.
+There’s no clearer, more common answer than faded spots on your TV screen.
+What’s more, fading may be accompanied by even bigger problems, like a blank or black TV screen just minutes (or seconds) after turning it on.

 If your TV’s backlight display is faulty and you don’t have a repair and replace benefit or manufacturer’s warranty, you may have to shell out some cash on professional repairs.
-Or, you can upgrade anytime with bite-sized payments on rent-to-own TVs from Rent-A-Center.
+Or, you can upgrade anytime with flexible payment options for rent-to-own TVs at Rent-A-Center.

 It seems like your TV takes longer to come to life with every day that passes.
 On top of that, the screen makes clicking noises as if it’s straining to turn on.
 Most of the time, an unresponsive TV screen is caused by a faulty capacitor or power system—which is difficult to troubleshoot and expensive to repair.